-You may get a form for an advance directive from your county or online.
-In California, you have the right to provide advance directive instructions to all of your healthcare providers.
+Your county is required to have an advance directive program in place.
+Your county is you have the right to provide advance directive instructions to all of your healthcare providers.
 You also have the right to change or cancel your advance directive at any time.